11500 Main Road,

 No one has favorited this theater yet

-The original Mattituck Theatre was the only Quonset Hut style theatre on Long Island.
+The Mattituck Theatre was the only Quonset Hut style theatre on Long Island.
 It was designed with a two story block front by local architect A. Van Ryswyck.
 The opening date was February 8, 1951.

 After its closure the space housed an auto parts dealer, a bike shop and, currently, a sports shop.
 The wedged shape marquee has been retained but the only remaining original element is the "M" on the front.
 Walls have been extended down from the marquee to form the new entrance.